merely-useful/py-rse/index.md

 # Working in Teams {#teams}

+> Evil begins when you begin to treat people as things.
+>
+> --- Terry Pratchett\index{Pratchett, Terry}

 Projects can run for years with poorly-written code, but none will survive for long if people are confused, pulling in different directions,